-Learn more and get answers to common questions about variants on the Oregon Vaccine News blog.
+Learn more and get answers to common questions on the Oregon Vaccine News blog.

 Situation in Oregon

 This update includes daily case and testing numbers, demographics, hospital capacity, and emergency department visits.

 |Updated 10/15/2021 with data from 12:01 am (updated Monday - Friday)*|

 |0 to 9||21323||6%||217||2|

 |10 to 19||42415||12%||327||3|